-This decadent Vegan Birthday Cake is perfect for any special occassion.
-Made with ingredients you can find in your pantry, this dessert is easy and simple.
-Finish it off with a homemade vegan buttercream frosting, and you have one perfect treat.
+This decadent Vegan Birthday Cake is perfect for any special occasion.
+Made with ingredients you can find in your pantry, this dessert is super simple.
+Finish off your cake with a homemade vegan buttercream frosting, and you have one perfect treat!

-Don’t ask me to tell you my favorite cake of all time though.
-That’s an impossible question that I would never be able to answer.
+One of my favorite vegan cakes is this vegan carrot cake with dairy-free cream cheese frosting.
+But don’t ask me to tell you my favorite cake of all time.
+That’s an impossible question that I would never be able to answer!

 I enjoy whipping up one of these Vegan Birthday Cakes for all kinds of parties.
 They’re especially nice for girl’s night, a family gathering... or just because you want cake.

 It’s also super easy to customize this cake to fit any event or occasion.
 You can make the frosting whatever color you need and decorate the cake itself with any fun topping you can think of.

 It’s nice to have one go to, basic vegan cake recipe that you can use as a blank slate!

 If you love vegan baking, make sure you grab a copy of my free vegan baking cheat sheet while you're here.
 It's packed with all my favorite plant-based substitutions to help you vegan-ize any recipe!

 How to Make Vegan Birthday Cake